-Ms. SHERMAN: Senator, the United States Congress and the United States Senate has oversight authority, has legislative authority.
-You are free to decide what action you think is appropriate for any Executive Branch decisions by any administration, and I understand those prerogatives quite clearly and I will commit to you that you will not be surprised by reading in the newspapers decisions or judgments that we have made, that we will keep you completely informed about what we are doing in these negotiations, as we have throughout these last six months.
+Ms. Sherman.
+Senator, the United States Congress and the United States Senate has oversight authority, has legislative authority.
+You are free to decide what action you think is appropriate for any executive branch decisions by any administration, and I understand those prerogatives quite clearly and I will commit to you that you will not be surprised by reading in the newspapers decisions or judgments that we have made, that we will keep you completely informed about what we are doing in these negotiations, as we have throughout these last 6 months.

-SENATOR CORKER.
+Senator CORKER.
 Well, thank you.
 I know my time is up.
-I think the world understands that that is a zero commitment and it is not in keeping with what Secretary

-1 Kerry said on April the 8th.
-I know the goalposts keep moving and I think you can

-- 2 continue this hearing as evidence of why so many of us have the concerns we have.
+I think the world understands that that is a zero commitment and it is not in keeping with what Secretary Kerry said on April the 8th.
+I know the goalposts keep moving and I think you can continue this hearing as evidence of why so many of us have the concerns we have.

-- 3 Again, we wish you well.
+Again, we wish you well.

-- 4 THE CHAIRMAN.
+The CHAIRMAN.
 Senator Cardin.

-5 SENATOR CARDIN.
+Senator CARDIN.
 Well, thank you, Mr. Chairman.

-6 Let me thank both of our individuals that are with us today for your continued7 service to our country.
+Let me thank both of our witnesses that are with us today for your continued service to our country.
 These are extremely challenging issues.

-6 Going back to the start of these negotiations and the negotiation for the original 7 agreement, I think we got off to a rough start between Congress and the administration.
-7 It caused I think more division than perhaps was in the best interest of this country.
-I 7 want to thank you and acknowledge that I think, particularly in recent months, the 7 cooperation between the administration and Congress has gotten much stronger.
-The 7 openness of the briefings I think have been of much higher quality, and we thank you 7 for that.
+Going back to the start of these negotiations, I think we got off to a rough start between Congress and the administration.
+It caused, I think, more division than perhaps was in the best interest of this country.
+I want to thank you and acknowledge that I think, particularly in recent months, the cooperation between the administration and Congress has gotten much stronger.
+The openness of the briefings I think has been of much higher quality, and we thank you for that.
 The input from Congress has been pretty direct.